polterguy/magic.http/README.md

-Apart from the above features, the library does not really give you much options, and is to be considered an _"opinionated"_ HTTP REST library, and its purpose is not to support every possible configuration you can imagine, since its purpose is first and foremost to be dead simple to use, and force creation of better HTTP REST endpoint consumption and creation.
+Apart from the above features, the library does not really give you much options, and is to be considered an _"opinionated"_ HTTP REST library, and its purpose is not to support every possible configuration you can imagine, since its purpose is first and foremost to be dead simple to use, and force creation of better HTTP REST invocations.
 However, if you have that _"one feature request you simply must have"_, feel free to supply a request in the [issues](https://github.com/polterguy/magic.http/issues).
 If it makes the API more complex, I might not want to support it though.